elevels20/Group_10_Biological_Systems/Assignment4/README.md

  # Assignment 4

-To run the notebook:
-1. Open the file in Jupyter Notebook.
-2. Run all cells in order, starting from the top.
+In this file, all questions from the assignment are answered.

 ## Objective